ricksikka1/Hooter-v2/notes.md

 10) Use forms in django to validate content (clean content) and to render the actual form

 11) Django HAS SECURITY FEATURE BUILT IN FOR safe url redirect (is_safe_url from settings)

+12) AJAX requests help update pages async, so we can update without reloading the page

+13) Serialize model for convenience (Easier for javascript to take)